Central Germany In One Spectacular Week – Check Out This Jaw-Dropping Plan

 Eisenach

-Eisenach beckons you not just with its storied past but as a bastion where music and reform resonate through the ages.
+Eisenach beckons you not just with its interesting past but as a bastion where music and reform resonate through the ages.
 You’ll find Wartburg Castle perched mightily atop a hill, a fortress where Martin Luther translated the New Testament, and souls like Saint Elizabeth once walked; it’s more than a castle, it’s a beacon of cultural transformation.

 Head then to the Bach House, an homage to the composer Johann Sebastian Bach, born here in 1685.
 This house-turned-museum isn’t merely a collection of artifacts; it’s an orchestral journey through the life of a musical virtuoso.